grafana/agent/docs/README.md

 ## Update generated reference docs

-Some sections of Agent Flow reference documentation are automatically generated.
+Some sections of Grafana Agent Flow reference documentation are automatically generated.
 To update them, run `make generate-docs`.

 ### Community Projects

-Below is a list of community-led projects for working with Grafana Agent.
+The following is a list of community-led projects for working with Grafana Agent.
 These projects are not maintained or supported by Grafana Labs.

 #### Helm (Kubernetes Deployment)